 - Vulnerability/security issue type, e.g. spoofing, tampering, remote code execution, information disclosure, denial of service, elevation of privilege;

-- If you are reporting a cross-site scripting (XSS), your exploit should at least pop up an alert in the browser.
-It is much better if the XSS exploit shows user’s authentication cookie;
+- If you are reporting a cross-site scripting (XSS), your exploit should at least pop up an alert in the browser;

 - For a cross-site request forgery (CSRF), use a proper CSRF case when a third party causes the logged in victim to perform an action;

-- For a SQL injection, we want to see the exploit extracting database data, not just producing an error message;
+- For a SQL injection, we want to see DBMS name and version, not just producing an error message or stack trace log;

 - HTTP request / response captures or simply packet captures are also very useful to us;